ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 ------------------

 By default, Ansible ships with a 'paramiko' SSH, native ssh (just called 'ssh'), 'local' connection type, and there are also some minor players like 'chroot' and 'jail'.
 All of these can be used in playbooks and with /usr/bin/ansible to decide how you want to talk to remote machines.
 The basics of these connection types are covered in the :doc:`../intro_getting_started` section.
-Should you want to extend Ansible to support other transports (SNMP?
-Message bus?
-Carrier Pigeon?) it's as simple as copying the format of one of the existing modules and dropping it into the connection plugins directory.
+Should you want to extend Ansible to support other transports (SNMP, Message bus, etc) it's as simple as copying the format of one of the existing modules and dropping it into the connection plugins directory.
 The value of 'smart' for a connection allows selection of paramiko or openssh based on system capabilities, and chooses
 'ssh' if OpenSSH supports ControlPersist, in Ansible 1.2.1 and later.
 Previous versions did not support 'smart'.